deconz-community/ddf-tools/FILE-FORMAT.md

 ### SIGN - Signature

-Holds one or more signatures over all previous chunks.
+Holds one or more signatures over all previous chunks starting from `DDF_BUNDLE_MAGIC` (skip the first 8 bytes of the RIFF).
 The signature and public key use the secp256k1 schnorr format.
 [https://paulmillr.com/noble/](https://paulmillr.com/noble/)

+This chunk is always at the end of the bundle.

 ```
 u8[64] PublicKey